thotz/python-vectordbapp-ceph/README.md

 ### Create Bucket resources

-- create topic using the service endpoint of default channel, refer it uri field default value will be `http://demo-channel-kn-channel.default.svc.cluster.local`
+- create topic using the service endpoint of default knative channel, refer it in the uri field (default value will be `http://demo-channel-kn-channel.default.svc.cluster.local`)

 ```yaml
 apiVersion: ceph.rook.io/v1